 How Much Do Bioinformatics Scientists Make?

-The Bureau of Labor Statistics (2023) reports that the bioinformatics-related field of computer and information research scientists will swell 23 percent nationally between 2022 and 2032, adding up to as many as 8,300 new jobs to the market.
+The Bureau of Labor Statistics (BLS 2023) reports that the bioinformatics-related field of computer and information research scientists will swell 23 percent nationally between 2022 and 2032, adding up to as many as 8,300 new jobs to the market.

 The BLS notes that the required entry-level education for a computer and information research scientist is a master’s degree.
-The median salary is $136,620 per year.
+On average, they earn $157,160 per year.
 Here is the detailed salary data in this field:

 Bioinformatics Scientists Career Alternatives